riiix3/OurProject/README.md

 ## License
-Distributed under the MIT Lisense> See
+Distributed under the MIT Lisense See
 >train.txt
  for more informaiton.

+## Technologies Used
+* The code is written in Java

 ## Project stateus:
 * in Progress

 ## Contact
-* Aliah Alhameed -aalliiaah-
+* Aliah Alhameed
-* Qamra Almutairi -
+* Qamra Almutairi
 * Rahaf Alotibi
 * Arwa Alqahtani

 Project Link:
 https://github.com/riiix3/phase2

-## Acknowledgments
-One of the things that helped us build an easy environment for development is :
-* Ubuntu
-* Github